Valdarie/INF2001-P3-T4/README.md

 # INF2001-P3-T4
 Software Engineering Project for INF2001.
 P3 Team 04 AY2023/2024.
 Please read the Project Wiki for more details.
+Our project centers around our client, a Ferry Company, and the development of an innovative web-based solution to address the intricate task of managing employee workloads effectively for our client.
+The ferry industry operates within dynamic schedules, where crew allocation plays a crucial role in maintaining a seamless operation while maximising profitability.

 ## Team Members:
 | **ROLES** | **NAME** |